webplatform/docs/css/media_queries/aspect-ratio/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Description=The following example describes a viewport with a minimum aspect ratio of 1.
 This describes all viewports, which are quadratic or have a landscape ratio.
+Note: The aspect ratio of the viewport must not be the same as the aspect ratio of the screen.
+If you want to describe the aspect ratio of the screen, you have to use [[css/media_queries/device-aspect-ratio|device-aspect-ratio]].
 |Code=@media screen and (min-aspect-ratio: 1/1) { ... }
 }}
 }}